muhammad-bats/Sentiment-Analysis-GUI/README.md

 ## Notes

 - The program supports four sentiment analysis models: VADER, TextBlob, Flair, and SpaCy with TextBlob integration.
+- The code is designed to automatically leave spaces in column to allow use of different models on the same folder and store the data in the same file for comparison between sentiment models
 - The Excel file will be automatically created if it does not exist.
 - Ensure that the PDFs contain text, as the script relies on text extraction.
 - The code creates a new xlsx file if it doesnot exist